 - Food facilities that prepare and serve USDA meat and poultry products containing 120 PPM nitrite and 3.5% brine concentration, for example, hotdogs.

 - Satellite feeding locations receiving already prepared meals from commissaries for immediate service.

-No they do not, however, when the PIC is not present during operating hours, an alternate PIC must be designated.
-The alternate PIC does not have to have certification, but this individual must be knowledgeable in food safety, food borne illness prevention and corrective actions.
-This individual should be at least eighteen years of age and in a full-time position equal to an on-site manager or supervisor.
+No, they do not, however, when the PIC is not present during operating hours, an alternate PIC must be designated.
+The alternate PIC does not have to have certification, but this individual must be knowledgeable in food safety, food-borne illness prevention, and corrective actions.
+This individual should be at least eighteen years of age and is a full-time position equal to an on-site manager or supervisor.

 Training is not required in Massachusetts but is highly recommended.